The Solved Mystery of Martha Elizabeth (Lizzy) Lee, the Black Mistress of the 7th Vice President of the United States of America, John C. Calhoun.

 So now that we understand that my grandfather, Vice President John C. Calhoun did a huge favor for Henry "Black-Horse Harry" Lee IV, one that no one else was willing to do, at that time, what event of major importance happened in the life of Calhoun within that same year of 1825?

-John C. Calhoun moved into the mansion at Fort Hill Plantation in 1825, and although Henry Lee IV had already lost the majority of his slaves to debtors, his daughter Martha Liza Lee might have been one of Henry’s last slaves to be sold.
+John C. Calhoun moved into the mansion at Fort Hill Plantation in 1825, and although Henry Lee IV had already lost the majority of his slaves to debtors, his daughter Martha Elizabeth Liza Lee might have been one of Henry’s last slaves to be sold.
 There is good possibility that my grandmother may have been relocated to another Lee family plantation as a baby, before being sold to John C. Calhoun.

-After conducting extensive research on the history of Henry "Black-Horse Harry" Lee IV, I have concluded that there are way too many correlations to list that positively link my (8x) great-grandmother Martha Elizabeth Lee to the colonial Lee family of Virginia.
+After thoroughly conducting research on the history of Henry "Black-Horse Harry" Lee IV, I have concluded that there are way too many correlations to list that positively link my (8x) great-grandmother Martha Elizabeth Lee to the colonial Lee family of Virginia.
 Everything from the names of family, to specific dates of certain events, are all easily verified connections.

 One important thing that is not discussed nearly enough in America is, how the majority of prominent White European men of early American history had kids with enslaved Black women, who many times were already located on the inside of the Plantation as house servants.
 There are too many untold stories to mention.